Mehrdad-Miri130/cms/README.md

 ## Screenshots

 ### login
-this is a farzin cms website in the top of the screen on the right side we can log in to the user account
+this is a farzin cms website at the top of the screen on the right side we can log in to the user account
 ![App Screenshot](./server/public/screenshot/1.png)

 and then you can enter your username and password, the admin has a different username and password